solidjs-community/solid-primitives/README.md

 ## Basic and Compound Primitives

 Each primitive is designed with composition in mind.
-To align with the goal of being small and concise a major rule to designing our primitives is deciding if the interface for primitives should be: composable or segmented.
-For this reason every API is intricately studied and considered to be composed (stacked with features) or composed into smaller units.

-Designing our primitives in this manner allows for better tree shaking and very layering complexity as needed.
-Only ship what you have to by picking from existing primitives as your foundational building blocks.
+A major rule in designing our primitives is deciding that the interface of primitives should be composable or segmented.
+For this reason every API is intricately studied and considered to be composed (stacked with features) or decomposed into smaller units.
+Designing our primitives in this manner allows for better tree-shaking and extendable complexity only as needed.
+You should only ship what you have to by picking from existing primitives as your foundational building blocks.

 ### `make` (non-reactive) vs `create` (reactive)